 This section is connected to the quiz behaviour settings and determines what information will appear when students review their past attempts at the quiz (and During the quiz in adaptive mode).
 Check all options you would like to be available for the student to review.
 "Immediately after the attempt" refers to directly after the quiz is attempted.
 "Later, while the quiz is still open" refers to while the time period for the quiz is still open but the quiz has been submitted.

-Under Appearance the Student’s image can be displayed and decimal places in grades can be decided.
+There is an option to display student’s image Under Appearance the Student’s and decimal places in grades can be decided.